 No, quite the opposite.
 A power washer will likely ruin the grain by cutting into it, leaving streaks across the door.
 Avoid this because these streaks will be more noticeable once stained.
 Cedar is a softwood, so a hand pump and water hose are all you need to clean your door.

-What type of stain to use on a cedar garage door?
+What type of stain should be used on a cedar garage door?

 If you want the natural wood grain to show through, we recommend a 100% oil-based wood preservative sealer.
 More than a stain, an effective sealer prevents cupping, warping, and splitting of the wood.
 We use Texas Premium Blend in one of their colors for our pre-stained wood garage doors.
 Transparent stains penetrate the cedar and protect it from the elements.